charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ## Tables

 You can always use HTML code in a markdown file.
-However, is code for [creating tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables) in markdown.
+However, there is code for [creating tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables) in markdown.
 It looks like this:

 <pre>| Name | Age  | Place
 |------|:-----|:-------